walker-tx/svelte5-tanstack-table-reference/src/routes/examples/rendering-snippets/README.md

 we'll create snippets for rendering text in a `<strong>` tag and email addresses as clickable mailto links.

+**You should already know how to make a basic table before proceeding.**

 ### Defining Snippets

 Snippets can be defined in Svelte either directly in the markup or in the script